Gozea/MangaBubble/README.md

 ### Deployment and usage

 You can deploy the models on your server with Docker by executing the Dockerfile in this [repository](https://github.com/Gozea/manga2text-deploy)

+You can also use it through a firefox extension with the code [here](https://github.com/Gozea/manga2text-extension)